MLK 2023: Be a Leader for Civil Rights

-Penn State Behrend will honor Dr. Martin Luther King Jr. with events and activities beginning Monday, January 16.
+Penn State Behrend will honor the life and legacy of Martin Luther King Jr. with events, service projects, and activities beginning Monday, January 15.

 Annual Martin Luther King March and Events in Downtown Erie

-Meet in Reed Wintergarden if planning to ride in the group's van to downtown.
+Meet in Reed Wintergarden if planning to travel with the group.

-Join the Association of Black Collegians (ABC) and other members of the campus community as they make their way to the city of Erie to participate in its annual MLK March.
-Everyone will meet in the Reed Union Building’s lobby at 11:00 a.m. and ride in a provided van to the march’s site.
+Join the Black Student Union (BSU) and other members of the campus community as they make their way to the City of Erie to participate in its annual MLK March.
+Everyone will meet in the Reed Union Building’s lobby at 11:15 a.m. and ride an EMTA bus to the march’s site.
 Individuals are also welcome to drive themselves.

 MLK Day of Service